 How it started

 My first realization of problems was with numbers, and one I hid as best as I could for many decades.
-I had the equivalent of dyslexia with numbers.
+I had the equivalent of dyslexia with numbers (now called 'dyscalculia').
 In high school, I failed algebra twice.
 The third time, the teacher recognized I had issues with ordering/reading/thinking in numbers, but not arithmetic concepts.
 He patiently reassured me I wasn't stupid and tutored me in how to negotiate the world of numbers.
 I had to write all numbers and equations down on paper, methodically solve equations step by step, and slow down to avoid increasing anxiety.
 His recommendation of separating long strings of numbers into groups of three by using dashes is still helpful.

 I had nightmares (still do) for as long as I can remember of being unable to correctly dial phone numbers, transposing the numbers over and over.
 It was worse when in those dreams a person was in distress and I was trying to call for help.
 I would wake up in panic attacks.
 All through university and my years in academia, this was a deficit that I managed to hide well.
 Until I learned later (after I retired) that several scientists, even mathematicians, also had dyscalculia.